jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 35. I am sending them a gift, and will see what the envoys bring back.”

 36. When he came to Solomon, he said, “Are you supplying me with money?
-What Allah has given me is better than what He has given you.
+What Enki has given me is better than what He has given you.
 It is you who delight in your gift.

 37. Go back to them.
 We will come upon them with troops they cannot resist; and we will expel them from there, disgraced and humiliated.”